Newcastle United F.C.: Stadium

-In October 2009, Ashley announced that he planned to lease the name of the ground in a bid to increase revenue, and in November the stadium was temporarily renamed sportsdirect.com @ St James' Park Stadium.
+In October 2009, Ashley announced that he planned to lease the name of the ground in a bid to increase revenue, and in November the stadium was temporarily renamed sportsdirect.com @ St. James' Park Stadium.
 This name was only supposed to be used until the end of the 2009–10 season, but lasted until November 2011.
 On 10 November 2011, the club officially changed the name of the stadium to the Sports Direct Arena, although this was an interim name to showcase the sponsorship capabilities of the stadium.
 The company, owned by Ashley, was not paying anything for the deal.
-In October 2012, payday loan company Wonga.com became Newcastle United's main commercial sponsor and purchased the stadium naming rights but restored the St James' Park name.
+In October 2012, payday loan company Wonga became Newcastle United's main commercial sponsor and purchased the stadium naming rights, but restored the St. James' Park name.

-Following the conclusion of the 22/23 season, a small allocation of seating in between the East stand and Gallowgate end were converted into Safe standing zones meaning that for the first time since 1993 St James' Park is no longer an all-seater stadium much like many other Premier League grounds.
+Following the conclusion of the 22/23 season, a small allocation of seating in between the East stand and Gallowgate end were converted into Safe standing zones meaning that, for the first time since 1993, St. James' Park is no longer an all-seater stadium like many other Premier League grounds.

-In July 2023 it was confirmed that following the re-purchase of Strawberry Place, plans for a new fan zone outside the Gallowgate End had been submitted.
-It will be built in partnership with Stack and Sela (The clubs front of shirt sponsor).
+In July 2023, it was confirmed that following the re-purchase of Strawberry Place, plans for a new fan zone outside the Gallowgate End had been submitted.
+It will be built in partnership with Stack and Sela (the club's front of shirt sponsor).

-Since 1982, the stadium has been served by St James Metro station on the Tyne and Wear Metro.
+Since 1982, the stadium has been served by the St James Metro station on the Tyne and Wear Metro.
 The station is decorated in a black and white colour scheme, with archive photographs of the club's players.

-The club's current training ground is the Newcastle United Training Centre, located at Darsley Park, which is north of the city at Benton.
+The club's current training ground is the Newcastle United Training Centre, located at Darsley Park, which is north of the city in Benton.
 The facility was opened in July 2003.

-Following the club's ownership takeover in 2021, the Training Centre was renovated extensively, with a new reception area, restaurant, players' lounge, presentation suite, offices, medical facility, dressing room and hydrotherapy unit all constructed.
+Following the club's ownership takeover in 2021, the Training Centre was renovated extensively, with a new reception area, restaurant, players' lounge, presentation suite, offices, medical facility, dressing room and hydrotherapy unit being constructed.